MaryJ25/Traffic-Lighits/readme.md

 - Other lights can't blink.
 - A data set can contain any number of records, but can't be empty.
 - If a light can't be read (unrecognised input) it will be treated as bad entry rather than Traffic Light malfunction.

+## How to
+To run te code it is enough to run the main.py file.
+If a data.txt file is not in the same repository as main.py an error will occur.

+## Alternative Solutions
+A possible alternative solution would be to use bitwise operations -  this could be less resource intensive.